sahinakkaya/binary-clock-wallpaper/README.md

 ```
 python3 binary_clock_wallpaper.py
 ```
-The accent color can be specified from the command line using the `--color` option:
+The accent color can be specified from the command line using the `--color` option.
+Color can be either hex value or a generic color name.
+If it is a hex value it needs to be specified in quotes:
 ```
 python3 binary_clock_wallpaper.py --color "#35d8dd"
+python3 binary_clock_wallpaper.py --color steelblue
 ```

 ### Running it as a cronjob